-The United Kingdom left the EU on 1 February 2020.
-A transition period runs to the end of December 2020.
-During the transition period, social insurance and the rules that apply to pensions will largely continue as before.
+The UK left the EU on 1 February 2020.
+A transition period ran until December 2020.
+During the transition period, social security coordination and the rules regarding pensions functioned as before.

 What does the Withdrawal Agreement mean?

 Swedish citizens who, at the end of the transition period, on 31 December 2020, lived and/or worked in the UK and who continue to do so without interruption, will be subject to the same rules that applied before the UK left the EU.
 It also applies to UK citizens who live and/or work in Sweden on 31 December 2020 and continue to do so without interruption.

 What does the Trade and Cooperation Agreement entail?